redpelicans/farso/README.md

 $ npm install farso
 ```

-# 'farso mock' at first glance
+# farso at first glance

 Let's say your system is using a CRM backoffice with an HTTP API offering an endpoint `GET /public/v0/people`.